wizzfizz94/backend-api-example/README.md

 The unit test for uploadFileToS3 passes as long as an error is not thrown by the function.
 It uses a test image place at the project root.
 I ran `git update-index --assume-unchanged test-image.png` so git won't diff this image.

 For functional testing I would have used [supertest](https://github.com/ladjs/supertest) and ts-jest to test the API and placed the test cases in `src/index.test.ts`.

+AWS client calls where mocked using Jests mock functionality.
+This was done to ensure properly isolated unit tests.

+# Input Validation
+API input validation was done to ensure the API could handle any inputs.
+This was implemented using [zod](https://github.com/colinhacks/zod) and [koa-zod-router](https://github.com/JakeFenley/koa-zod-router).